jacoblovins/code_refactor/README.md

-This is the first homework assignment where I refactored existing code to make it more developer and browser friendly and make it more accessible.
+ I refactored the HTML and CSS in an existing project to make it more developer and browser friendly and make it more accessible.